-14. Do you agree with the proposed 12-month transition period and if so is this period adequate?

-No, I disagree to use botanical names in labelling all herbs, because it is not a practical practice and is not useful.

-15. Should the review period for the guidelines be two, three or five years?

-All reviews should be in consistence with other guideline review, ie 3 years.

-16. Do you have any other comments on the draft guideline?
+- 14. Do you agree with the proposed 12-month transition period and if so is this period adequate?
+No, I disagree to use botanical names in labelling all herbs as it is not a practical practice. - 15.
+Should the review period for the guidelines be two, three or five years?
+All reviews should be in consistence with other guideline review, ie 3 years. - 16.
+Do you have any other comments on the draft guideline?

-none
+No